Delhi High Court: Judicial Intervention in Arbitration Limited to Illegal Awards

 December 13, 2024

-The dispute originated from a contract awarded by Netaji Subhash Institute of Technology (hereinafter referred to as a “Petitioner”) as to M/S Surya Engineers (hereinafter referred to as a “Defendant”) for the construction of the NSIT Complex (Phase-III, Part II) in Dwarka, New Delhi.
+The dispute originated from a contract awarded by Netaji Subhash Institute of Technology, leading to a contractual dispute arbitration with M/S Surya Engineers (hereinafter referred to as a “Petitioner”) as to M/S Surya Engineers (hereinafter referred to as a “Defendant”) for the construction of the NSIT Complex (Phase-III, Part II) in Dwarka, New Delhi.
 The agreement which was signed on August 29, 2003, included construction of the library and computer centre.
 The project was supposed to be completed within 16 months, ending on December 23, 2004.

 During execution of the project, delay emerged due to several factors.
-Petitioner alleged that the Defendant failed to adhere to the agreed-upon timelines, with only 49% of the work completed by May 9, 2005, beyond the original deadline.
+Petitioner alleged that the Defendant failed to adhere to the agreed-upon timelines, with only 49% of the work completed by May 9, 2005, beyond the original deadline, leading to an arbitration award Delhi High Court review.
 As a result, the contract was rescinded, and the remaining work was assigned to outsourced to another contractor, with Petitioner claiming damages for the delay, increased costs, and losses due to the extended project timeline.

 On the other hand, the Defendant contended that the delays were caused by Petitioner’s failure to provide essential structural drawings and timely approvals, which hindered progress.